A Healthy Relationships Workshop Series Created for Youth by Youth

 - A computer or laptop with a video and microphone capabilities

-- As the training will happen over Zoom, we recommend a USB and an external mic is recommended, although not required (if necessary, a USB and/or external mic can be provided to you for the duration of the program)
+- If the training is to occur over Zoom, we recommend a USB and an external mic is recommended, although not required (if necessary, a USB and/or external mic can be provided to you for the duration of the program)

 If you have concerns about meeting tech requirements, please let us know and we will do our best to help.

 The curriculum was developed with consultation from LGBTQ/2S+ youth across British Columbia to find out what 2SLGBTQIA + youth want from a healthy relationships education curriculum.
 By facilitating this curriculum with both a youth facilitator(s) and an adult support, we are providing the group with leadership from a relatable peer who understands what youth go through, as well as support from an experienced adult support.

 Adult supports will have a phone conversation or Zoom call with Katie to learn about how to support the delivery of the Taking Pride curriculum and will also participate in the training alongside the youth facilitators.

 We have three voluntary, anonymous surveys we ask participants to fill out online: